mikyll/apisix-plugin-error-page/README.md

 ### Configuration

-TODO: Describe how to use the plugin (metadata, configuration, ecc.)
+TODO: Describe how to use the plugin (metadata, configuration, ecc. table-like for APISIX docs)

 [Back to TOC](#table-of-contents)